RaphaelIT7/gmod-holylib/README.md

 ## ToDo
 \- Finish 64x
 \- Find out what breaks the filesystem.
-Something break it and it's not the filesystem module :/
+Something break it and it seems to be related to `holylib_filesystem_splitgamepath`
+\- Find out why ConVars are so broken.
+(Serverside commands break)

 # The Navigator
 [Modules](https://github.com/RaphaelIT7/gmod-holylib#modules)